oraad/cordova-react-template/README.md

 The `Development App` uses a QR code plugin to scan the QR code form the `Development Console`

-This process allows decoupling the cordova native plugin from the web content, meaning as long as  no changes were done to the plugin you no longer need to rebuild the platform, simply run `npm start:dev` and scan the QR code
+This process allows decoupling the cordova native plugin from the web content, meaning as long as  no changes were done to the plugin you no longer need to rebuild the platform, simply run `npm start` and scan the QR code

 ## Production